ben-haim/dashing/README.md

     [stocks]
     tickers0 = NAME::SYMBOL

 This is in the format of the name for the stock as displayed, and the symbol associated with the data.
-You can look up symbols on [Yahoo Finance](https://finance.yahoo.com/), since this uses the Yahoo Finance API.
+You can look up symbols on [Yahoo Finance](https://finance.yahoo.com/), since Dashing uses the Yahoo Finance API.

 Each symbol must be named in numerical order named "tickers0", "tickers1", etc.  You should configure an amount of symbols that can create an even grid (5x5, 4x5, 6x6, 8x8, 8x7, etc), otherwise the display will look strange.